 A Flexible Vision Correction Procedure to Rid You of Glasses and Contacts.

-As one of the most advanced ophthalmology groups in the area, we are excited to offer the Implantable Collamer Lens as a vision correction option for patients.
+As one of the most advanced ophthalmology groups in the area, we are excited to offer the EVO Implantable Collamer Lens (ICL) as a vision correction option for patients.
 This cutting-edge lens can help you reduce your dependence on glasses and corrective lenses without altering the natural anatomy of your eyes.

-Like other types of refractive surgery, the goal of ICL surgery is to improve your vision and help you achieve reduced or total independence from glasses and contact lenses.
+Like other types of refractive surgery, the goal of the EVO ICL is to improve your vision and help you achieve reduced or total independence from glasses and contact lenses.
 To do this, the tiny biocompatible lens is implanted in the eye.
 With little to no maintenance associated with the lens, you can enjoy clearer, sharper, and more vivid vision!

 Common Refractive Errors & Their Meaning